Skip to main content

 - STRIPE_SECRET_KEY

 When deploying a container, the dashboard shows which secrets your config references.
-Select the secrets your container needs access to.
 If your config references a secret that doesn’t exist yet, the dashboard warns you and prevents deployment until it’s created.

 Edit a secret’s value in the Secrets tab at any time.
-Note that updating a secret does not automatically update running containers.
-You need to redeploy for containers to pick up the new value.
+Updating a secret does not automatically update running containers.
+To pick up the new value you must redeploy.
+Redeployment uses the blue-green flow, so there’s no downtime.

 You cannot delete a secret that is referenced by any container.
 The dashboard shows which containers are using it.
 Delete all deployments that are currently using the secret, then delete the secret.